ember-learn/ember-blog/content/ember-released-4-3.md

 Ember.js 4.3 introduced 3 bug fixes.

-- Memory leak in the Router Service class is fixed ([#20025](https://github.com/emberjs/ember.js/pull/20025)).
-This affected both tests and FastBoot, where we construct new instances of the service whenever we call the `visit` API.
+- A memory leak in the Router Service class is fixed ([#20025](https://github.com/emberjs/ember.js/pull/20025)).
+It was affecting tests and FastBoot apps.
-- Don’t serialize default Query Params on RouterService ([#19971](https://github.com/emberjs/ember.js/pull/19971)).
-Using `RouterService#transitionTo` does no longer add unspecified query parameters to the URL.
+- Using `RouterService#transitionTo` no longer adds unspecified default query parameters to the URL ([#19971](https://github.com/emberjs/ember.js/pull/19971)).
-- Correctly associate props with factory and owner in FactoryManager ([#20024](https://github.com/emberjs/ember.js/pull/20024))
+- FactoryManager correctly associate props with factory and owner ([#20024](https://github.com/emberjs/ember.js/pull/20024))

 #### Features